silvanodd/ecs/README.md

-# ECS Fargate, CodePipeline, Terraform, Multi Account
+# ECS Fargate, CodePipeline, Blue/Green, Terraform, Multi Account

 # Description

-This project is illustrative of how to use terraform to build/deploy an app into ECS Fargate across multiple AWS accounts with CodePipeline.
+This project is illustrative of how to use terraform to build and deploy an app into ECS Fargate across multiple AWS accounts with CodePipeline using blue green deployments.

 ![Diagram](./Diagram.jpg)
 <br>